 1. Jesu, joy of man’s desiring – Johann Sebastian Bach

 Originally written as part of one of Bach’s many choral cantatas, this piece was popularised as a piano solo, published in 1926, by the famous pianist Myra Hess.
 It could also be sung as an anthem if a choir is going to be available at your wedding service.
+If you’re an organist looking to play this piece for a wedding then check out our organ tutorial for Jesu, joy of man’s desiring.

 2. Air on the G String – Bach